elotroalex/chiens/_texts/translation.md

 Courage, girls ...
 Courage ...
 It won't be easy ...
 Run ... run ... and hide in the arrowing canes ... then run some more ...
 Ouch.
 My legs ...

-*(The mother and her girls have dissapeared; same decor.
+*(The mother and her girls have disappeared; same decor.
 A hoe strips the scene.
 Hoes, then hands ...
 They are slaves plowing at dusk.)*

 - {:.sp} 1st Slave *(singing.)*